The Hundred Line: Last Defense Academy: Plot

+The Hundred Line 2: Last Defense Academy

 From this point, Takumi can make various choices that can alter the timeline in significant ways, such as choosing whether or not to kill Eito right away, carrying out the mission they were assigned, rebelling against humanity and joining forces with the Invaders, deserting the war, and more.

-In one of the game's endings, which exposes the full truth of the war, the students learn they are not actually on Earth, but a terraformed alien planet called Futurum.
+In the "Last Defense Academy 2nd Scenario", which exposes the full truth of the war, the students learn they are not actually on Earth, but a human-habitable alien planet called Futurum.
 The humans in the Artificial Satellite fled Earth's destruction and started the Exodus Project to colonize Futurum.
-However, upon arriving, they were shocked to discover the planet is already terraformed and inhabited by an intelligent species called the Futurans.
-Unwilling to share the planet with another "race" who had already begun to diverge generically, Project Exodus waged war against the Futurans and created Takumi and the SDU by cloning them from Shion's cells and implanting false memories, and tasked them with defending Shion until the Undying Flame missiles were ready.
-Nozomi is the only "human" among the group, having secretly joined them so she could fight by their side.
+However, upon arriving, they were shocked to discover the planet was already inhabited by an intelligent species called the Futurans.
+Unable to communicate past the language barrier, Project Exodus waged war against the Futurans and created Takumi and the SDU by cloning them from Shion's cells and implanting false memories, and tasked them with defending Shion until the Undying Flame missiles were ready.
+Nozomi is the only true human among the group, having secretly joined them so she could fight by their side.
 However, when the students confront V'ehxness this time, she destroys the Artificial Satellite with her own Undying Flames missile, wiping out humanity.
 V'ehxness's victory is short lived, as she is quickly killed by the SDU.